Mathematicians explain why predictive algorithms still won’t get you a perfect March Madness bracket

 It’s that time of year again.

 March Madness is upon us, in all its basketball, school-spirit, gambling, money-on-the-line, eyes-glued-to-tiny-phone-screen-sports-apps, hidden-browser-tabs-at-work, legendary-triumph, devastating-loss, stunning-upset, tears-streaming-down-a-six-foot-tall-college-senior’s-face, crazed-alumni, heart-of-a-champion, Cinderella-story, buzzer-beater glory.
-(Whew.)

 And now, a week into the tournament and heading into the Sweet Sixteen, your bracket’s busted.